Marohn-Group/mrfmsim/README.rst

 |GitHub version| |Unit tests|

-MrfmSim is a Python package for simulating magnetic resonance force microscopy experiments.
+MrfmSim is a Python package for simulating magnetic resonance force microscopy (MRFM) experiments.
 The package is based on the
 `mmodel <https://github.com/Marohn-Group/mmodel>`_
 framework, with added command line interface and yaml experiment scripting capabilities.

-The package also employs a plugin system.
-By calling ``load_plugin()`` function, the user can load a plugin that adds additional functionality.
+The package also employs a plugin system, all sub-packages can be directly loaded into the ``mrfmsim`` to provide a uniform user experience.
-It can also automatically load plugin packages with the prefix "mrfmsim_".

 Quickstart
 ----------

+See documentation for detailed API documentation.

 Load plugin
 ^^^^^^^^^^^^

-To load plugin run:
+To automatically load plugins run:

 .. code:: python